crashoverride777/swifty-ads/README.md

 ### Manually

-Altenatively you can copy the `Sources` folder and its containing files into your project.
+Alternatively you can copy the `Sources` folder and its containing files into your project.
 Than install the required dependencies either via Cocoa Pods

 ```swift
 pod 'Google-Mobile-Ads-SDK'